Technologicat/mcpyrate/README.md

 ### Examples

-`mcpy` is a macro expander, not a library containing macros.
-However, we provide a `demo` folder, to see `mcpy` in action.
+`mcpyrate` is a macro expander, not a library containing macros.
+However, we provide a `demo` folder, to see `mcpyrate` in action.
 Navigate to it and run a Python console, then import `run`:

 ```python
 import run